clzirbel/BGSU-LaTeX-Templates/README.md

 Follow the instructions at the link above concerning number of characters and content of the alternate text.
 I don't know how to add alt text in the LaTeX source code, so I would recommend keeping a separate file with alt text for each image, which you can copy and paste in one step at the end.
 (I tried the accessibility package but was not able to get it to work.)
+If you figure out how to add alt text for each image directly in LaTeX, please let me know.
 * The link above explains how to check the reading order on each page of your document.
 Level 1 headings need to be marked.
 Essentially you need to scroll through your document, drag a box around the heading at the beginning of each chapter, and click Heading 1.